jparras/lewis/README.md

 ## Introduction

-CThis code implements the LEWIS (LEarning WIth Security) algorithm and the two use cases published in Parras, J., Apellániz, P.A., & Zazo, S. (2022).
+This code implements the LEWIS (LEarning WIth Security) algorithm and the two use cases published in Parras, J., Apellániz, P.A., & Zazo, S. (2022).
 An online learning algorithm to play discounted repeated games in wireless networks.
 Engineering Applications of Artificial Intelligence, 107, 104520.
 [DOI](https://doi.org/10.1016/j.engappai.2021.104520).

 ## Launch